- Last updated:

-The month of March is the time for any new or existing businesses to apply for a three-year permit to operate on public land for the period 1 July 2019 to 30 June 2022.
-Applications close on 31 March 2019.
+The month of March was the time for any new or existing businesses to apply for a three-year permit to operate on public land for the period 1 July 2019 to 30 June 2022.
+Applications closed on 31 March 2019.

-Applications will only be accepted for approved activities and locations.
+Applications were only accepted for approved activities and locations.
 Approved activities range from surf schools and sky diving to beach equipment hire and coffee vans.
 Refer to the list of approved activities and locations.

 Refer to the list of awarded permits to successful applicants for approved activities and locations.

 There are some approved locations and activities which council did not receive any applications form.
 These remain vacant and available to businesses interested in submitting an application.
 Refer to the list of successful applicants for approved activities and locations.

 Council has an information pack that explains the application and assessment process.
 The application pack has everything you need to know about permit requirements, locations, types of activities, associated fees and the assessment process.
 To obtain an information pack, please email firstname.lastname@example.org.

 Council developed the high-use / high-impact commercial use of community land application process as a result of a regional community engagement program.